eslint/eslint/docs/rules/arrow-parens.md

 # Require parens in arrow function arguments (arrow-parens)

-Arrow function can omit parens if there passed only one arguments.
-But you need to add parens if arguments decreased to 0 or increase.
+Arrow function can omit parens if they are passed only one arguments, but you need to add parens if the argument count is different.
-This rule requires parens in arrow function arguments for normalize coding style.
+This rule requires parens in arrow function arguments regardless of arity, for consistency.

 ```js
 // Bad